Extended Convolution Bounds on the Fr\'{e}chet Problem: Robust Risk Aggregation and Risk Sharing: Notation and Definitions

 Note that $\Delta_n$ is neither open nor closed; hence, we use the term ``approximate".
 For real numbers $x_i, i \in [n]$, we use the notation $\bigvee_{i=1}^n x_i=\max_{i\in [n]} x_i$ and $\bigwedge_{i=1}^n x_i=\min_{i \in [n]} x_i$.

 Finally, for $\mu \in \M$ and $r\in (0,1)$, let $\mu^{r+}$ be the probability measure given by

 which is called the $r$-tail distribution of $\mu$ in \cite{RU02}.
-Indeed, $\mu^{r+}$ is the distribution measure of the random variable $q^-_U(\mu)$, where $U\sim U[r,1]$.
+Indeed, $\mu^{r+}$ is the distribution measure of the random variable $q^-_U(\mu)$, where $U\sim \mathrm{U}[r,1]$.
 Equivalently, $\mu^{r+}$ is the distribution measure of $\mu$ restricted beyond its $r$-quantile (assuming no mass at this point).
 In this paper, a statement that $\mu$ admits a decreasing (resp., increasing) density beyond its $r$-quantile is equivalent to the one that $\mu^{r+}$ admits a decreasing (resp., increasing) density on its support.
 An analogous definition applies to the probability measure $\mu^{r-}$:

 That is, $\mu^{r-}$ is the distribution measure of the random variable $q^-_V(\mu)$, where $V \sim \mathrm{U}[0,r]$.
 A statement that $\mu$ admits a decreasing (resp., increasing) density below its $r$-quantile is equivalent to the one that $\mu^{r-}$ admits a decreasing (resp., increasing) density on its support.
+We use the endpoint conventions